EstephaniaCalvoC/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 -**3-puts.c:** Print a string, followed by a new line, to stdout.
 -**4-print_rev.c:** Print a string, in reverse, followed by a new line.
 -**5-rev_string.c:** Reverse a string.
+-**6-puts2.c:** Print every other character of a string, starting with the first character,